golanlevin/p5.plotSvg/README.md

 ## Acknowledgments

 This project was initiated by Golan Levin and made possible by support from the [CMU School of Art](https://art.cmu.edu/), the [Frank-Ratchye STUDIO for Creative Inquiry](https://studioforcreativeinquiry.org) at Carnegie Mellon University, and [Bantam Tools](https://www.bantamtools.com/).
-Special thanks to the Processing Foundation's [p5.js project](https://github.com/processing/p5.js), @lewi0622, @mariuswatz, @R4chel, @thrly, @Ucodia, @v3ga, @webholics, and everyone else in the community who has generously contributed by filing issues, thoughtful comments, and pull requests.
+Special thanks to the Processing Foundation's [p5.js project](https://github.com/processing/p5.js), the students in my [*Drawing with Machines*](https://github.com/golanlevin/DrawingWithMachines/) course at CMU, @lewi0622, @mariuswatz, @R4chel, @thrly, @Ucodia, @v3ga, @webholics, and everyone else in the community who has generously contributed by filing issues, thoughtful comments, and pull requests.

 <img src="images/cmu_school_of_art_logo.png" height="55"> <img src="images/studio_logo.png" height="55"> <img src="images/bantam_tools_logo.png" height="55">